shayan10/stock-sense/README.md

 			for every h in holding:
 				db.insert(h, account=acc_id, security=sec_id)
 ```

-This process can be significantly optimized to **O(n)** by taking advantage of the fact that the `account_id` and `security_id` values are unique, and two accounts or securities cannot share the same id.
-To do this, I created two maps, an `accountMap` and a `securityMap`.
-Here is a breakdown of this process:
+#### :white_check_mark:	 Efficient Way:
+This process is optimized to O(n) by utilizing two maps: `accountMap` for database assigned `account_id` and `securityMap` for storing ticker symbols.
+The Plaid-generated IDs are used as keys since they are unique to each account and security.
+The `securityMap` does not contain a database-assigned ID since the `ticker_symbol` is a sufficiently unique identifier to keep track of user investments, meaning there is no need for a separate `securities` table in the database.

+If you are interested in how this process works specifically, here is a breakdown of my approach:

 1) Create the `securityMap`, where the unique `security_id` serves as the key, and the `ticker_symbol` serves as the value:

-*NOTE*: The security is not stored in it's own database table, and since the ticker symbols for equities are generally unique, we only need to keep track of the ticker for every user holding.

 ```
 	securityMap = {}
 	for every sec in security: